Selection and Role of the Independent Monitor

 The Court will appoint the Monitor for an initial period of almost three years, subject to an evaluation by the Court to determine whether to renew the Monitor’s appointment until the Termination of the Decree or for another two years, whichever happens first.

 Monitor Implementation Timeline

-- June 16, 2017: Monitor Team Applications will be posted for public review and comment
+- June 16, 2017: Monitor Team Applications posted for public review and comment

-- July 17, 2017: Deadline for the Public to submit comments on the Monitor Team Applications ends
+- July 17, 2017: Deadline for the Public to submit comments on the Monitor Applications

-- August 7, 2017: Public submits written questions to ask Finalist Applicants
+- August 13, 2017: Deadline for the public to submit written questions to ask Finalist Applicants

-- August 16, 2017: Public Meetings (two) in which Finalist Applicants answer the public’s written questions (Morgan State University and Baltimore City Community College)
+- August 15 & 16, 2017: Public Meetings (two) in which Finalist Applicants have the opportunity to answer the public’s written questions (Morgan State University and Baltimore City Community College)

-- Week of August 21, 2017: City and BPD together with DOJ recommend Finalist(s) to the Court
+- September 15, 2017: City and BPD together with DOJ make monitor recommendation to the Court*

 * After extensive consultation between the parties, and between the parties and the Court during recent telephone status conferences, the parties conclude that none of the finalist teams have all of the appropriate experience and expertise for each of the key aspects of a successful monitorship of the Consent Decree.
 Accepting the Court's recent suggestion made in light of this circumstance, the parties now plan to propose to combine some of the members of two highly qualified finalist teams into a single, combined proposed team.
 Additionally, the parties believe it is necessary to enhance the community engagement capability of the combined proposed team, a task that has not yet been completed.
 The parties have been working diligently on this process and believe that they will be able to submit the best possible Monitor candidate for the Court’s approval on September 15, 2017.